Private and Robust Distributed Nonconvex Optimization via Polynomial Approximation: Introduction

 \section{Introduction}

-Distributed optimization enables multiple agents in a network to agree on the optimal points of the average of local objective functions.
+Distributed optimization enables multiple agents in a network to optimize the average of local objective functions in a collaborative manner.
 This global aim is achieved by exploiting local computations and communication between neighboring agents.
-Such a distributed architecture is highly preferable in various applications related to networked systems, e.g., distributed learning\cite{hong2017prox}, energy management\cite{yang2016distributed}, and resource allocation\cite{han2017differentially}.
-In these applications, the needs of improving efficiency, scalability, and robustness and protecting privacy have motivated the development of distributed strategies, which serve as plausible alternatives to their centralized counterparts.
+Such a distributed architecture is preferable in various applications related to networked systems, e.g., distributed learning\cite{scutari2019distributed}, energy management\cite{yang2016distributed}, and resource allocation\cite{han2017differentially}.
+In these applications, the needs to improve efficiency, scalability, and robustness and protect privacy motivate the development of distributed strategies, which serve as plausible alternatives to their centralized counterparts.